 How to prevent water hammer?

-Standard design practice can avoid water hammers in most systems.
+Standard design practices can avoid water hammers in most systems.

-- Rapid opening and closing of valves to be avoided.
+- Rapid opening and closing of valves are to be avoided.

 - Avoid starting pumps into empty discharge lines unless mechanically actuated valves gradually open.